On a mean-field Pontryagin minimum principle for stochastic optimal control: McKean--Pontryagin Minimum Principle

-subject to $X_0 =a \sim p_0$ and $P_T(a) = \nabla_x f(X_T(a))$ solves the stochastic optimal control problem.
-We note that such a decoupling is possible even when $\Sigma$ is singular or even zero.
-This is in difference to the classical as well as the stochastic PMP \cite{Carmona}.
+with initial condition (\ref{eq:ICmap}) and terminal condition $P_T(a) = \nabla_x f(X_T(a))$ solves the finite horizon stochastic optimal control problem.
+We note that such a decoupling is also possible when $\Sigma$ is singular or even zero.
+This is in contrast to classical and stochastic PMP \cite{Carmona}.